 Onyx Cave is located six miles east of Eureka Springs.
 The cave offers easy access with ramps and stairs to access the gift shop and a non-strenuous trail that leads you through the cave.
 The self-guided tour (note that strollers are not allowed) takes about 30 minutes and the cave is approximately 57 degrees year round.

-Onyx Cave closes for a portion of the winter each year, but is scheduled to re-open Valentine's Day weekend.
+Onyx Cave closes for a portion of the winter each year, but usually re-opens around Valentine's Day weekend.
 Admission is $8 for adults, $3.75 for kids ages 3-12 and free for children under 3.
 Visit the website for more information.

 Get a two for one at this location in Harrison.
 With entrances only 400 feet apart, the Mystic Cavern and Crystal Dome are both open for guided tours.
 Follow the path the first settlers to this area traveled on a tour through Mystic, learn about the "pipe organ" and hear the infamous story of the spider monkey.
 Crystal Dome, which was discovered 100 years after Mystic, is a spectacular eight-story dome in pristine form.